The Lungs of Cannabis Smokers Are Good to Donate

 In 2016 alone, 260 people died while waiting for an organ transplant.
 In that same year, just 2,835 organs were transplanted despite the fact that more than 4,500 individuals were in need.
 Every year, the number of people waiting for a transplant increases.

-Many people consider organ donation as something that is done after death.
+Many people consider organ donation something you can only do after death.
 While that may be true for some organs, like the heart, you can actually donate while still being alive; living donors can provide a kidney, part of the liver, and even a lobe of the lung to those in need.

 Of course, you need to be in good health.
 And this study demonstrates that cannabis smoking doesn’t interfere with that, and may even improve things.